 Trauma refers to an overwhelming level of stress created through particularly distressing, challenging, or painful experiences.
 When these experiences exceed our ability to manage or cope then unresolved trauma can occur.
-The trauma will usually be held and manifested in the body and can impact our sense of self, our relationships, and our work.
+This trauma is usually held and manifested in the body and can impact our sense of self, our relationships, and our work.

 Because of the painful nature of trauma, and the need for us to cope, memories can remain relatively hidden.
 Then, often years later, something can happen that reminds us of our past experiences and we can start to feel increasingly overwhelmed, anxious, confused or numb.